fujimotos/polyleven/README.md

  * Can compute Levenshtein distance between two strings.

  * Has the efficiency comparable to the best currently available Python libraries.

- * Is distributed under a permissive license (MIT License), and hence is easy to embed into other programs.
+ * Is freely distributed (see LICENSE) and hence is easy to embed into other programs.

 How to install
 --------------